Chart Color Schemes

 Educational outcomes in Seaham - Woodville fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Seaham - Woodville has 4 schools with a combined enrollment of 352 students, operating under typical Australian school conditions (ICSEA: 953).
-These schools focus on primary education only, with secondary options available nearby.
-School places per 100 residents are lower than the regional average at 6.0.
+Educational participation is high, with 30.0% of residents currently enrolled in formal education.
+This includes 10.3% in primary education, 9.4% in secondary education, and 4.1% pursuing tertiary education.
+Seaham - Woodville has 4 schools with a combined enrollment of 352 students, operating under typical Australian school conditions (ICSEA: 953) with balanced educational opportunities.
+The 4 schools focus exclusively on primary education, with secondary options available in surrounding areas.
+School places per 100 residents stand at 6.0, below the regional average of 11.8, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education